Kenema Airport

 Kenema Airport (IATA: KEN, ICAO: GFKE) is an airport located in Kenema, the third largest of Sierra Leone.
 The airport is mostly used for domestic aircraft to the city.
-It is the largest and most important airport in Kenema District as well as one of the busiest airport in the country.
+It is the largest and most important airport in Kenema District as well as one of the busiest airports in the country.
 The airport is operated by the Sierra Leonean Airports Authority.